person-al/person-al.github.io/_posts/2021-12-28-🌰-a-collection-of-journaling-methods.md

 	- [The Artist's Way](https://www.theartistswaybook.com/)
 	- [[🌰 it's not about writing, it's about thinking]]
 	- [[🗨️ Penn Jillette's approach to journaling]]
+- **Updates:**
+	- 2022-07-29: Added Chad Kohalyk's detailed blog post to "Other Methods".